The Ultimate Guide For Planning Your RV Trip To Alaska June 25, 2019

 - Homer – Drive out on the spit and enjoy the views of Kachemak Bay

-- Seward – Spend time exploring Resurrection Bay and all of the wildlife in the area
+- Seward – Spend time exploring Resurrection Bay and all of the wildlife in the area.
+Be sure to visit Kenai Fjords National Park!

 - Valdez – Visit the old town destroyed by a tsunami in 1964 and then head out to Solomon Gulch to watch sea lions, otters, bald eagles and grizzly bears feast on salmon

-- Haines – Head toward Chilkoot Lake to look for momma grizzly bears teaching her cubs to hunt for salmon
+- Haines – Head toward Chilkoot Lake to look for momma grizzly bears teaching her cubs to hunt for salmon.
+Then take the ferry to the historic mining town of Skagway to pan for gold!

 - Hyder – Eat at “The Bus,” drive out to Salmon Glacier and stop to watch bears catch salmon in the river